 Postdoctoral research within D.E.E.P

-2016 Flies, E. J., Williams, C. R., et al (2016) “Improving public health intervention for mosquito-borne disease: the value of geovisualization using source of infection and LandScan data.”
-Epidemiology and Infection DOI: http://dx.doi.org/10.1017/S0950268816001357
+Flies, E. J., Williams, C. R., et al (2016) Improving public health intervention for mosquito-borne disease: the value of geovisualization using source of infection and LandScan data.
+Epidemiology and Infection 144(14): 3108-3119.
+DOI: 10.1017/S0950268816001357

-2016 Flies, E. J., Flies, A., et al. (2016) “Regional comparison of mosquito bloodmeals in South Australia: implications for Ross River virus ecology”.
-Journal of Medical Entomology DOI: 10.1093/jme/tjw035
+Flies, E. J., Flies, A., et al. (2016) Regional comparison of mosquito bloodmeals in South Australia: implications for Ross River virus ecology.
+Journal of Medical Entomology 53(1): 902–910.
+DOI: 10.1093/jme/tjw035

-2015 Flies, A.; Mansfield, L; Flies, E. J., et al (2016) “Socioecological predictors of immune defenses in a wild spotted hyenas” Functional Ecology 30(9): 1549-1557.
+Flies, A.; Mansfield, L; Flies, E. J., et al (2016) Socioecological predictors of immune defenses in a wild spotted hyenas.
+Functional Ecology 30(9): 1549-1557.
 DOI: 10.1111/1365-2435.12638

-2015 Flies, E. J., Toi , Cheryl, et al. (2015).
-“Converting Mosquito Surveillance to Arbovirus Surveillance with Honey-Baited Nucleic Acid Preservation Cards.”
+Flies, E. J., Toi , Cheryl, et al. (2015).
+Converting Mosquito Surveillance to Arbovirus Surveillance with Honey-Baited Nucleic Acid Preservation Cards.
 Vector-Borne and Zoonotic Diseases 15(7): 397-403.
 DOI: 10.1089/vbz.2014.1759

-2014 Johnston, E.*, P. Weinstein, et al. (2014).
-“Mosquito communities with trap height and urban-rural gradient in Adelaide, South Australia: implications for disease vector surveillance.”
+Johnston, E.*, P. Weinstein, et al. (2014).
+Mosquito communities with trap height and urban-rural gradient in Adelaide, South Australia: implications for disease vector surveillance.
 Journal of Vector Ecology 39(1): 48-55.
 DOI: 10.1111/j.1948-7134.2014.12069.x

-2013 Johnston, E.*, J. I. Tsao, et al. (2013).
-“Anaplasma phagocytophilum Infection in American Robins and Gray Catbirds: An Assessment of Reservoir Competence and Disease in Captive Wildlife.”
+Johnston, E.*, J. I. Tsao, et al. (2013).
+Anaplasma phagocytophilum Infection in American Robins and Gray Catbirds: An Assessment of Reservoir Competence and Disease in Captive Wildlife.
 Journal of Medical Entomology 50(1): 163-170.
+DOI: 10.1603/ME12141

 More about me and my research:

-During my masters degree, I became more interested in the connections between human, animal and environmental health (One Health).
-My PhD research, as part of the Healthy Environments, Healthy People Research Group at the University of South Australia, explored how ecological factors are impacting transmission of mosquito-borne infections in South Australia.
-During my PhD, I developed a novel mosquito-borne virus surveillance technique that used nucleic acid-preserving paper coated in honey into mosquito trap made of pantyhose, paperclip and recycled milk cartons and pantyhose.
-With those special traps, I sampled over 100 field sites four times throughout the transmission season and detected three different viruses in the mosquitoes of South Australia.
-With my spatial analysis, I was able to identify the social and environmental factors associated with higher rates of human infection with Ross River virus, which has the potential to become an emerging infectious disease.
+After completing my master’s degree, I moved to Adelaide, AU to conduct my PhD at the University of South Australia, in the Healthy Environments, Healthy People Research Group.
+My PhD research explored how social and ecological factors impact transmission of mosquito-borne infections in South Australia.
+As part of that project, I developed a novel mosquito-borne virus detection technique that puts nucleic acid-preserving paper coated in honey into mosquito trap made of pantyhose, paperclip and recycled milk cartons.
+With those special traps, I sampled over 100 field sites four times throughout the spring/summer and detected three different viruses in the mosquitoes of South Australia.
+Through innovative spatial analyses, I was able to identify the social and environmental factors associated with higher rates of human infection with Ross River virus, which has the potential to become an emerging infectious disease.